CiscoDevNet/terraform-provider-fmc/docs/resources/security_intelligence_url_feeds.md

 description: |-
   This resource manages Security Intelligence URL Feeds through bulk operations.
   The following restrictions apply:
-  Bulk object creation is not supported by FMC, it will be handled one-by-oneBulk object deletion is not supported by FMC, it will be handled one-by-oneUpdates are always done one-by-one.
+  Read operations are supported by any tested FMC versionMinimum FMC version for object management (Create/Update/Delete): 7.4Bulk object creation is not supported by FMC, it will be handled one-by-oneBulk object deletion is not supported by FMC, it will be handled one-by-oneUpdates are always done one-by-one.
 ---

 # fmc_security_intelligence_url_feeds (Resource)